 Perhaps some parents or other viewers out there might think that YouTube is capable of “making kids gay.”
 Well, newsflash, kids are gay.
 There are LGBTQ children.
 I remember having thoughts and feelings I now associate with being queer as early as three or four years old.
 It happened.
 I had no name for it, no peg to hang it on, zero outside influences that could’ve prompted it, but it was there just the same.
 In smalltown Arkansas, in my very earliest memories when it was still the 1970s.
 Limiting kids’ exposure to LGBTQ content online might delay their coming out process, but it won’t halt it.

 And worse still, restricting access to that kind of information and online community can have horribly detrimental effects.
 Me?
 I had nothing as a kid or teen.
 Nothing.
 I knew no one.
 Had nothing in the media that was positive, and what little that did exist was entirely negative.
 I’ve talked about that in other posts (particularly here), so I won’t go on about it.
-But what I will say is that the first “places” I went when I came out in my 20s were TV shows (Xena, Buffy) and the internet (AIM, aol chat).
+But what I will say is that the first “places” I went when I came out in my 20s were TV shows (Xena, and later Buffy) and the internet (AIM, aol chat).
 Media representation and personal connections, in other words.

 The choice to come out was a life-or-death choice for me, as it is for all of us.
 I couldn’t live another day in the profound misery and loneliness of hiding who I was.
 I also knew I needed people to reach out to, and the real world wasn’t exactly cutting it.
 I knew two other gay women at the time (a couple, of course – my luck, right?), and I wasn’t super close to them.